 We design and built five omni-directional robots.
 Each robot has four motors Maxon [4] A-Max 22 (three for the wheels and one for the dribbler), a solenoid, a DSP, a transceiver, two printed circuit boards and two batteries.

-Figure 4 shows the final design of the Eagle Knights robots.
+Figure 4 shows the Eagle Knights robots.

 Fig 4.
-Robot Design
+Eagle Knights Robots

 The robot receives commands from the AI system and executes them.
 To accomplish that each robot has the next functional elements: